VisionEval/VisionEval.github.io/index.md

 Users support the continuing development of VisionEval via a Pooled Fund, drawing from successful past and interested future users.

-### A new Pooled Fund study will be opening soon!
-Contact the user group at info@visioneval.org
+### A new [Pooled Fund study](https://pooledfund.org/Details/Solicitation/1651) is now open!
+Contact the user group at info@visioneval.org for more information

 ### Resources